"Another one" *Dj K*

 The attempted fix.

-The DCT is not finicky: there is one common problem and its leaking fluids.
+The DCT is not finicky: there is most often a common problem to all its problem: leaking fluids.
 It wrecks havoc on the behaviour of these transmissions as the clutches are operated with fluids.

 My DCT was dry, having been fully serviced and re-sealed.
 Fluid level was fine.
 We thus tried resetting adaptations as it hadn't been done in November '21 during its initial service.